-We walked up a paved path that turned into cobblestones leading us first to a main square with some bars, cafes and shops with pathways leading in many directions.
+We walked up a paved path that turned into cobblestones leading us first to the main square with some bars, cafes, and shops with pathways leading in many directions.
 We found great shops with local rice, beautiful bags, wind chimes, art, and souvenirs.

 Although we only visited Pals for the day, this would be a great place to stay for a night or two.
 Beautiful restaurants in charming gardens and shops selling artisan crafts and upscale souvenirs could keep me busy for at least two days.

 Aside from the businesses Pals is home to many people.
-Families who have lived there for decades to homes that have become some city slickers passion projects.
-Around every turn and corner lovely homes with beautiful doors, windows, some with bridges, some with gardens, amazed us with their restoration and old world charm.
+Families who have lived there for decades to homes that have become some city slickers’ passion projects.
+Around every turn and corner lovely homes with beautiful doors, and windows, some with bridges, some with gardens, amazed us with their restoration and old-world charm.

 I can imagine this area is a wonderful place for those who love the finer things in life or have older children who can hop in the car and head to the beach.
 Anything is possible, but I didn’t get the feeling that these homes had swimming pools, and a regular dip in the sea would definitely be needed in the hot Spanish summers.

 The only other question I had was how the locals receive postage or Amazon packages?
 I’m sure they have seasoned drivers and mailpersons who know the paths like the back of their hands, but wow if they ever quit or get sick.
 I can’t imagine trying to find a house in this area where not all of the streets have visible names or numbers.